 - Don’t Isolate Social Media: Position social media as a component of your overall marketing plan.
 If you engage in print advertising, you’re used to making the case that print advertising is a branding component that is used to support your overall marketing messaging.
 Like social media, the ROI from print advertising is very hard to measure.
 Social Media should be one medium you’re using among many in your communication with your audience and customers.

 - Sales Tool: When is the last time you created a brochure and were asked to measure the ROI from that effort?
+Or how about employing unique promotional items?
 You created the brochure to support the overall success of a product or service.
 The brochure helped to position and describe your product development effort.
 Blogging as a social media medium could be considered along the same lines.
 With every piece of content we create for our company blog, we make sure our sales people are aware they can share that content with interested customers.
 It essentially becomes a unique and innovative tool they can use to spread the word.
 As long as you’re providing useful content for your audience, they’ll appreciate your effort and most likely visit again.

 - Feedback: We’re also finding success in using blogging as a method for gathering customer feedback through surveys, new product ideas and product feedback forms.
 Social media is supposed to be a conversation, correct?
 Well, treat it as such and allow your audience to participate in the future of your products.
 We’ve already received valuable feedback that rivals that of an individual order placed.